RetentionRocket/tutorial-shopify-webhooks/source/index.html.md

 Make a note of the API key that is displayed below the webhook (after the text "All your webhooks will be signed with...").
 When we create a Rails application, you'll need to create a Shopify initializer file (or Unix environment variable) to provide this authentication key to the Shopify_app engine.

- Notice the link "Send test notification."
 Launch your local Ngrok client:

 `$ ngrok http 3000 -subdomain=my-ngrok-example`

-Click "Send test notification" and look for the "502 Bad Gateway" error in the local Ngrok console.
+ Find the link "Send test notification" on the "Settings/Notifications" page in the "Webhooks" section.
+Click the link and look for the "502 Bad Gateway" error in the local Ngrok console.
 You've sent a webhook from Shopify and the Ngrok proxy has forwarded it to the localhost port 3000.
 No application is available to receive the HTTP request on localhost port 3000 so the Ngrok client reports a "502 Bad Gateway" error.
 However, if you've gotten this far, you are successful in setting up Shopify to send webhooks to your local development machine.
 Now we can build a Rails application to respond to the Shopify webhooks.

 ## Rails API Application